Moonee-Publishing-LTD/MoonSDK_FullVersion/README.md

 - Added listeners events for high revenue ads
 - New event - 'segmentation' that has a new token - on function usege is needed, automatically collected by the SDK.

-Note: The inspector is asking you for a session toke, please leave it empty for now.
+Note: The inspector is asking you for a session token, please leave it empty for now.

 # Table of Contents
 <details>